by Huma Dar

 To the photograph that accompanied Tariq Ali’s excellent article on Kashmir, “Not Crushed, Merely Ignored,” on PulseMedia on July 18, 2010, I would like to add two more to tell a slightly fuller story.
 These appeared on a Facebook album with someone’s plea that the story of Kashmiri plight “be shared with the world.”

-Shivam Vij in “A Conversation at Sopore and Other Stories” makes the significant and courageous claim:
+Shivam Vij in “A Conversation at Sopore and Other Stories” makes the significant claim: